DiegelD/CarND-Path-Planning-Project/README.md

 In finding trajectories are many importend things out to watch for.
 The most importend on is "don`t crash".
 But alsow passagers comfort, the lateral and lognitinial acceleration and jerck is importend.
 So the chellenge here is to make it as smooth and elegant as possible.

-The first question to ask how can we solve this all at once and how.
-This is known as the motion planning problem, which is to find a sequence of movements in the configuration space.
-Define all possible configuration of our robot, its getting bigger depending on which motion planning algorhim we are using and if we are on a 2D or 3D space.
-As Input for this problem we get a start & end configuration as well the constrains.
+So the challenge is to find a feasible path as sequence of movements in the configuration space.
+Which defines all the possible configurations, in 2D this is x,y.
--> In our case this this the actual car positan as start end the desired end position, as well the max jerck and assceleration data.
+That moves our car from the actual position defined by localization and sensors to the end position desired from the behavior planner considers all the comfort requirement and hits not car.
+In the image below is the motion planning problem desrcibed.

 <figure>
  <img src="./readme_data/motion_planing_problem.png" width="360" alt="motion_planing_problem" />